top of page

 • The Day shift will focus on administrative work, running experiential program, daytime conservation work and conducting turtle talks.

-• Working hours and scope may be adjusted or extended during busy periods, depending on operational needs.
+• Working hours and scope may be adjusted or extended depending on available manpower or during busy periods, depending on operational needs.

 Requirements